karmaniverous/stan/.stan/system/stan.system.md

   - Emit the commit message once, at the end of the reply.
   - This rule applies to every change set, regardless of size.

 - At the end of any change set, the assistant MUST output a commit message.
   - Subject line: max 50 characters (concise summary).
   - Body: hard-wrapped at 72 columns.
   - Recommended structure:
     - “When: <UTC timestamp>”
     - “Why: <short reason>”
     - “What changed:” bulleted file list with terse notes
 - The fenced commit message MUST be placed in a code block fence that satisfies the +1 backtick rule (see Response Format).
 - When patches are impractical, provide Full Listings for changed files, followed by the commit message.
 Do not emit unified diffs in that mode.

-Exception — FEEDBACK replies:
+Exception — patch failure diagnostics:

-- When responding to a FEEDBACK packet (patch failure), do not emit a Commit Message.
-Provide only the improved Patch(es) and Full Listings for the failed files (as required by the FEEDBACK rules).
+- When responding to a patch failure diagnostics envelope, do not emit a Commit Message.
+Provide only the corrected Diff Patch(es) and any requested Full Listings for the affected files (see “Patch failure prompts”).

 # Fence Hygiene (Quick How‑To)